maubanel/GMS2-Errors/README.md

 ##### `Step 22.`\|`ITB`| :large_blue_diamond: :large_blue_diamond: :small_blue_diamond: :small_blue_diamond:

 Open up **scr_errors** and fix all the errors in the script.
 There are compile, runtime and syntax errors.
-So you need to match the below exactly to fix all mistakes in the script:
+So you need to match the below exactly to fix all mistakes in the script.
+Now complete this on your own and develop some experience debugging someone elses script!

 ![finished room of errors all fixed](images/debuggedRoomOfErrors.png)